 School food standards and labelling requirements: governors' role

 Understand what the food standards are and how you can monitor compliance, including what questions to ask.
-Plus, get to grips with Natasha's Law and the allergen labelling requirements.
+Plus, get to grips extra requirements for the early years, and with Natasha's Law and allergen labelling requirements.

 School types: AllSchool phases: AllRef: 39843